ashanbrown/forbidigo/README.md

 ## Ignoring issues

-You can ignore a particular issue by including the directive `// permit` on that line
+You can ignore a particular issue by including the directive `//permit` on that line

 ## Contributing